Stereoscopic Universal Perturbations across Different Architectures and Datasets: Introduction

 In our experiments, we observe that the errors in disparity induced by SUPs are more pronounced on certain classes of objects.
 We conjecture that this is due to said classes exhibiting more homogeneous regions, which are more prone to errors in disparity due to ambiguity.
 We also found that there is a systematic bias towards closer distance (larger disparity) after perturbations.
 To study the effect of SUPs on stereo networks, we investigate the activations of left and right feature maps before and after adding perturbations.
 We validate empirically that the embedding function amplifies the adversarial signal: The embedding of perturbed registered features between the images grows more uncorrelated throughout a forward pass than the embedding of the original or ``clean'' registered features, which ``fools'' a stereo network into estimating incorrect correspondences.

 Moreover, we use SUPs to improve robustness in stereo networks.
 We study the effect that different architectural elements (deformable convolutions, and explicit matching modules) have on mitigating perturbations.
 We observe that by simply designing networks with these elements (and following standard training protocols), one can reduce the effect of adversaries to a similar degree as fine-tuning a model (that lacks such elements) with adversarial data augmentation.
 While robustness is increased with fine-tuning, it come at a significant cost in time and compute.
-In contrast, the proposed architectural design choices can mitigate attacks (60.5\% error reduction), and only require a few lines of code.
+In contrast, the proposed architectural design choices can mitigate attacks (60.5\% error reduction), and only require a few lines of code; they also improve robustness against common image perturbations i.e. lossy compression, noise, blur by an average of 70\%.
 Conclusions are valid for three different architectures, across three datasets.
 While these are chosen to represent the variety in use today, we cannot exclude that there could be tasks, data and models on which our method to craft perturbations is ineffective, and conversely perturbations that are not mitigated by the methods we propose.

+\textbf{Our contributions} include: (i) The design of the first stereoscopic universal perturbations (SUPs) that can not only fool the network they are optimized for, but also other networks across multiple datasets.
+We perform an empirical analysis on how SUPs affect (ii) the estimated scene geometry, (iii) different object classes, and (iv) the features of registered points in a stereo pair.
+Our results shed light on how SUPs fool stereo networks and led us to uncover (v) architectural designs, i.e. deformable convolution and explicit feature matching, that mitigate the effect of SUPs to a similar degree as fine-tuning on them.
+A discussion of potential negative societal impact is available in Supp.
+Mat.